geovgy/Metabank/README.md

 HackFS 2021 Hackathon Project

 *To Start*
-1. Open a terminal and enter: *npx hardhat node*
+1. Open a terminal and compile the contracts: *npx hardhat compile*
+1. Start a node by entering: *npx hardhat node*
 2. Open another terminal to deploy the contract to localhost by typing:
 *npx hardhat run --network localhost scripts/sample-script.js*
 3. Go to frontend folder: *cd frontend*